Garage Door Cable Repair Experts

 Cable Drum Repair

-The cable drum helps wind and guide the cable correctly.
-If the drum is damaged or misaligned, the cable may slip, tangle, or wear out faster.
+If the drum is damaged or out of place, the cable may slip, tangle, or wear faster.

 Drum inspection